Berserk-Games/Tabletop-Simulator-API/docs/base.md

 !!!tip
 	Table contents max depth is configurable via the `log_max_table_depth` System Console command.

-In some circumstances log strings have newlines inserted in generated output e.g. between the `label` the textual representation of `value`.
+In some circumstances log strings have newlines inserted e.g. between the `label` and the textual representation of `value`.
 Providing `true` as the value for `concise` will use space separators instead of newlines.

 !!!example
 	_Print_, as opposed to log, the contents of a table (of objects):